wagtail/wagtail/docs/advanced_topics/multi_site_multi_instance_multi_tenancy.rst

    DATABASES["PASSWORD"] = "password-for-acom"
    MEDIA_DIR = BASE_DIR / "acom-media"

+Each site can be started with its own settings file.
+In development ``./manage.py runserver --settings settings.acom``.
+In production, for example with uWSGI, specify the correct settings with ``env = DJANGO_SETTINGS_MODULE=settings.acom``.

-Because each site has its database and media folder, nothing can 'leak' to another site.
+Because each site has its own database and media folder, nothing can 'leak' to another site.
 But this also means that content cannot be shared between sites as one can do when using the multi-site option.

+In this configuration, multiple sites share the same, single set of project files.
+Deployment would update the single set of project files and reload each instance.

+This multi-instance configuration isn't that different from deploying the project code several times.
+However, having a single set of project files, and only differentiate with settings files, is the closest Wagtail can get to true multi-tenancy.
+Every site is identical, content is separated, including user management.
+'Adding a new tenant' is adding a new settings file and running a new instance.

 In a multi-instance configuration, each instance requires a certain amount of server resources (CPU and memory).
 That means adding sites will increase server load.
 This only scales up to a certain point.